Doctors Note Logo

 Explanation

 Depersonalization can be very confusing, but there are ways to manage and reduce these feelings.
 One important way is to work with a therapist who specializes in cognitive-behavioral therapy (CBT).
 CBT helps you learn new ways to think about your feelings and actions, so you can feel more in control and connected to yourself.
 Some people also try medications like fluoxetine and buspirone, which may help ease the symptoms for some individuals.
 While there was also research into using lamotrigine, its use is still being studied and is not a clear solution for everyone.
 In therapy, you can also learn grounding and mindfulness techniques.
-These methods help bring your focus to the present moment, reducing the feeling that you are detached or “outside” of your body.
+These methods help bring your focus to the present moment, reducing the feeling that you are detached or "outside" of your body.
 It is important to remember that everyone's experience with depersonalization is different.
 With time, patience, and a combination of professional support and self-help techniques, many people start feeling more like themselves again.
-If these feelings continue, please consider reaching out to a trusted healthcare professional to create a treatment plan that works for you.
+If you're experiencing these symptoms and want to better understand what might be happening, you can use a free symptom checker as a helpful first step before reaching out to a trusted healthcare professional to create a treatment plan that works for you.

 (References)